 University of Idaho Drone Lab

-The Drone Lab was created to coordinate and support the use of drones for research and teaching at the University of Idaho.
+The Drone Lab supports the use of drones for research and teaching at the University of Idaho.
+As a University Service Center, we provide drone flight and data collection services for University projects and the public.

 Drone Lab Projects